Melon-Studio/.github/profile/README.md

       <br>We are currently seeking enthusiastic and skilled individuals to join our dynamic team.
       <br>If you share our passion for technology and open-source development, we would love to see your resume.
       <br>Send it to us at <em>chinabga@gmail.com</em>, and let's create something extraordinary together.
+      <br>After the email is delivered, simply fill in [the questionnaire](https://daudmfrqwrm.feishu.cn/share/base/form/shrcnpJJy5wScepuuFFklAhhsyd) and we will contact you.
   </samp>
   <br/>
   <br/>